-To date, we have primarily focused on expanding our U.S. business and have grown successfully expanded internationally with limited investment and physical presence.
+To date, we have successfully expanded internationally with limited investment and physical presence.
 Our ongoing initiative to elevate the international service levels and customer experience has been a key contributor to our growth, enabling us to offer express shipping and hassle-free returns at no cost (for international orders valued at \$100 or more) in most of our major international regions.
-We began offering a more localized shopping experience, including free returns and all-inclusive pricing, beginning in 2018, for customers in the UK, the EU and Australia, and further expanded to New Zealand, Singapore and Canada in 2020 and Poland, Spain, Switzerland and the UAE in 2021, and Saudi Arabia and Monaco in 2022.
-We have also sold our offer REVOLVE products on two large international marketplaces, Tmall Global in China and Nykaa Fashion in India, beginning to expand our distribution reach in 2020 and 2022, respectively. these key geographies.
+We also offer REVOLVE products on two large international marketplaces such as Tmall Global, RED and Douyin in China and Nykaa Fashion in India, to expand our distribution reach in these key geographies.
 We intend to continue to invest in and develop international markets while maintaining our focus on the core U.S. market.